semgrep/semgrep-docs/docs/release-notes/november-2022.md

 #### Semgrep App

-- The [Managing projects through tags](/semgrep-app/tags/) document explains how to use tags in projects added to Semgrep App.
+- The [Tagging projects](/semgrep-cloud-platform/tags/) document explains how to use tags in projects added to Semgrep App.

 #### Semgrep CLI